MicrosoftDocs/ATADocs/ATPDocs/configure-event-collection.md

 ## Configuring the Defender for Identity sensor to listen for SIEM events

 - Configure your SIEM or Syslog server to forward all required events to the IP address of one of the [!INCLUDE [Product short](includes/product-short.md)] Standalone sensors.
-For additional information on configuring your SIEM, see your SIEM online help or technical support options for specific formatting requirements for each SIEM server.
+For more information about configuring your SIEM, see your SIEM online help or technical support options for specific formatting requirements for each SIEM server.

 [!INCLUDE [Product short](includes/product-short.md)] supports SIEM events in the following formats:

 ### RSA Security Analytics

-&lt;Syslog Header&gt;RsaSA\n2015-May-19 09:07:09\n4776\nMicrosoft-Windows-Security-Auditing\nSecurity\XXXXX.subDomain.domain.org.il\nYYYYY$\nMMMMM \n0x0
+`<Syslog Header>RsaSA\n2015-May-19 09:07:09\n4776\nMicrosoft-Windows-Security-Auditing\nSecurity\XXXXX.subDomain.domain.org.il\nYYYYY$\nMMMMM \n0x0`

 - Syslog header is optional.